-Minor Arcana card: the Three of Swords
+Minor Arcana: Positive elements of Three of Swords

 The Rider-Waite Smith(RWS) tarot provides a rather striking image for the illustration of the three of swords.
 There are no human characters present, but a very large heart (using the traditional symbol for the heart instead of a realistic depiction) in a rather precarious situation.

 Heavy clouds can be seen in the background, it is raining intensely, and in colored versions of the RWS deck, the background is usually a dull and depressing gray.
 On the foreground, the heart has to endure a trial of its own, stabbed with the three swords of the minor arcana planted deep within.

 As can easily be guessed from the rather bleak and depressing image painted by the illustration of the Three of Swords, there is almost no context that will provide a positive meaning to the appearance of the three of swords in a reading.
 The same applies to other cards from the suit of Swords.

 Even tarot decks that try to steer the iconography away from the traditional RWS deck usually paint a scene that leaves no room for doubt that this is a mainly negative card, a call for action or attention to an uncomfortable problem in the reading